 Go to the WPForms –> Add New page and create a new form.
 In this example, I am going to create a recurring donation form.
 But, you can create any type of form you want from the list of available templates.

 In order to accept recurring payments using Stripe, you have to add an item field such as Single Item, Multiple Items, or Dropdown Items and a Credit Card field.
 So, add them and customize the fields as per your requirement.

 NOTE: You can also allow people to make a recurring or one-time payment right from your form.

 - Configure Stripe settings

-Go to the Payments –> Stripe section to configure your Stripe settings.
-If you don’t complete this step, you won’t be able to use Stripe as your payment gateway.
+Make sure you have configured Stripe under the Payments –> Stripe section.
+If not, you won’t be able to use Stripe as your payment gateway.
 If you want to accept recurring payments, scroll down and click on the Enable recurring subscription payments checkbox under the Subscriptions section.